jesscrees/books/TheEffectiveEngineer.md

 - Cross-validate data accuracy by computing the same metric in multiple ways.
 - When a number does look off, dig into it early.
 Understand what's going on.
 Figure out whether the discrepancy is due to a bug, a misinterpretation, or something else.
 - Make sure your data is reliable.
 The only thing worse than having no data is the illusion of having the right data.

+### Chapter 6: Validate your ideas early and often
+(pg.110-111)
+- Iterative approaches lead to fewer costly errors and give us opportunities between each iteration to collect data and correct our course.
+The shorter each iteration cycle, the more quickly we can learn from our mistakes.
+COnversely, the longer the iteration cycle, the more likely it is that incorrect assumptions and errors will compound.
+These cause us to veer off course and waste our time and effort.
+- The sooner that er gain a better understanding of a risky issue that impedes our progress, the earlier we can either address it to increase our chances of success, or change course to a more promising avenue.
+- "What's the scariest part of this project?
+That's the part with the most unknowns and the most risk.
+Do that part first."
+- ...defines the MVP as "that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort."

+(pg.114-115)
+- Before investing time into fixing it [a bug], you can use data from logs to validate whether the bug actually is affecting a sufficient number of users to justify spending your resources.
+- An A/B test doesn't help you decide which variation to launch.
+Even if you were absolutely convinced that a certain change would improve metrics, an A/B test tells you how much better that variation actually is.
+Quantifying that improvement informs whether it makes sense to keep investing in the same area.

+(pg.118)
+- Initially, it's tricky to determine what's practically significant, but as you run more experiments, you'll be able to prioritise better and determine which tests might give large payoffs.

+(pg.121-123)
+- View feedback and criticism not as personal attacks but as opportunities for improvement.
+- Focus on making iterative progress, and use those iterative commits as forcing functions for soliciting feedback.
+Don't be the person who sends out the ginormous code review.
+- It's better to get harsh feedback from a teammate early on than to get it from users later when something doesn't work.
+- The most direct path to getting feedback is to request it.
+- Research shows that explaining an idea to another person is one of the best ways of learning it yourself; moreover, your explanation might reveal holes in your own understanding.
+- Prepare beforehand.
+Make sure that you can articulate the problem that you're trying to solve and the approaches that you've already tried.
+After the discussion, reciprocate with an offer to be a sounding board for their ideas.
+- Design the interface or API of a new system first.
+After your interface is designed, prototype what the client code would look like if your feature were built.
+Creating a concrete picture of the interactions will surface poor assumptions of missing requirements, saving you time in the long run.
+- The [design] document doesn't have to be particularly formal - it could just be a detailed email - but it should be comprehensive enough for your reader to understand what you're trying to do and be able to ask clarifying questions.
+- ...structure ongoing projects so that there is some shared context with your teammates.
+Rather than working on a separate project in parallel with your teammates, consider working together on the same project and tackling the other project together afterwards.
+Or, consider working in the same focus area as your teammates.
+This creates a shared context, in turn, reduces the friction in discussions and code reviews.
+Serialising team projects to increase collaboration rather than doing them independently and in parallel can provide learning benefits as well: each project takes a shorter amount of calendar time to complete, so within a given timeframe, you can be exposed to a larger diversity of project areas.
+- Solicit buy-in for controversial features before investing too much time.
+This might mean floating the idea in conversations and building a prototype to help convince relevant stakeholders.
+Sometimes, engineers misconstrue or dismiss this type of selling and marketing as office politics, but it's a fairly logical decision from the viewpoint of leverage.
+- If a conversation to get feedback only takes a few hours but an implementation takes weeks, the shorter path to earlier feedback is extremely valuable.
+Failing to get buy-in from those who understand the domain might mean you're on the wrong path.
+- ... creating a feedback loop is necessary for all aspects of a job.
+"It applies to recruiting.
+It applies to team design.
+It applies to how you build your culture.
+It applies to your compensation structure".